Rural tourism: Relevance in developed nations

-United States: niche tourism in rural areas
+United States

 Many niche tourism programs are located in rural areas.
 From wine tours and eco-tourism, to agritourism and seasonal events, tourism can be a viable economic component in rural community development.
 According to the USDA, Cooperative State, Education and Extension Service, "Tourism is becoming increasingly important to the U.S. economy.
 A conservative estimate from the Federal Reserve Board in Kansas, based on 2000 data, shows that basic travel and tourism industries accounted for 3.6 percent of all U.S. employment.
 Even more telling, data from the Travel Industry Association of America indicate that 1 out of every 18 people in the U.S. has a job directly resulting from travel expenditures."

 The publication Promoting Tourism in Rural America explains the need for planning and marketing rural communities, as well as weighing the pros and cons of the impacts of tourism.
 Local citizen participation is helpful and should be included in starting any kind of a tourism program.
 Being prepared when planning tourism can assist in a successful program that enhances the community.

+Israel

+Rural tourism in Israel has experienced significant growth since the late 1980s, becoming an important economic activity in rural areas.
+Initially, this growth was driven by farmers seeking alternative sources of income due to declining agricultural profits.
+The industry now includes thousands of accommodation units spread across numerous villages, including semi-cooperatives (Moshavim) and collectives (Kibbutzim).
+These accommodations range from basic converted buildings to luxurious log cabins equipped with modern amenities.
+This diversification has attracted a steady stream of domestic tourists, making rural tourism a substantial contributor to the local economy.

+Government support has been crucial to the development of rural tourism in Israel.
+The Israel Ministry of Tourism began its support in the early 1990s, and today, both the Ministry of Tourism and the Ministry of Agriculture, along with various non-governmental organizations, play a role in sustaining the industry.